swanson/LandingPad.rb/README.md

 Uhh...something broke
 ----
-You can try to debug your page on your local machine by installing the correct Ruby gems in the `.gems` file and running the app using `rackup config.ru -p 3456`.
+You can try to debug your page on your local machine by installing the correct gems with Bundler and running the app using `rackup config.ru -p 3456`.
 You can get to it by opening a browser and going to `localhost:3456`.

 Make sure you have all of your settings correct in `landingpad.rb`.